What Is Credit Risk Management and What Are Today’s Best Practices?

 Credit risk management best practices have been established and followed for years, but new technology and data sources offer lenders an opportunity to refine their credit risk management strategies.

-Credit risk is the possibility that a borrower will not repay a debt as agreed.
-And credit risk management is the art and science of using risk mitigation tools to minimize losses while maximizing profits from lending activity.
+Credit risk refers to the likelihood that a borrower will fail to repay a debt as agreed.
+Credit risk management is the art and science of utilizing risk mitigation tools to minimize losses while maximizing profits from lending activities.

-Lenders can create credit underwriting criteria for each of their products and use risk-based pricing to alter the terms of a loan or line of credit based on the risk associated with the product and borrower.
-Credit portfolio management goes beyond originations and individual decisions to consider portfolios at large.
+Lenders can establish credit underwriting criteria for each of their products and utilize risk-based pricing to adjustthe terms of a loan or line of credit based on the risk associated with the product and borrower.
+Credit portfolio management extends beyond originations and individual decisions to encompass portfolios as a whole.

 Why is credit risk management important?

-Tightening a credit box — using more restrictive underwriting criteria — might reduce credit losses.
-However, it can also decrease approval rates that would exclude borrowers who would have repaid as agreed.
-Expanding a credit box might increase approval rates but is only beneficial if the profit from good new loans exceeds credit losses.
+Tightening a credit box – using more restrictive underwriting criteria – might reduce credit losses.
+However, it can also decrease approval rates, excluding borrowers who would have repaid as agreed.
+Expanding a credit box might increase approval rates, but it is only beneficial if the profit from good new loans exceeds credit losses.

-Fraud is also on the rise and becoming more complex, making fraud management an important part of understanding risk.
-For instance, with synthetic identity fraud, fraudsters might “age an account” or make on-time payments before, “busting out” or maxing out a credit card and then abandoning the account If you look at payment activity alone, it might be hard to classify the loss as a fraud loss or credit loss.
+Fraud is also on the rise and becoming increasingly complex, making fraud management a crucialpart of understanding risk.
+For instance, with synthetic identity fraud, fraudsters might “age an account” or make on-time payments before “busting out” or maxing out a credit card, and then abandoning the account.
+If you examine payment activity alone, it may be challenging to classify the loss as eithera fraud loss or a credit loss.

 What does managing credit risk entail?